splunk/observability-workshop/docs/victorops/detector/index.md

     cd ~/workshop/victorops
     ```

-Now we can initialize Terraform
+Now we can initialize Terraform:

 === "Shell Command"